bacontime/blog-mirror/nature/astrosymbols.md

     - <span class="catsym">⯗ Generic Transpluto Planet</span>: This character is listed in the unicode standard simply as "Transpluto". <!--Sometimes called Isis(TODO) or Bacchus (god of inebriation and madness).-->
     - <span class="catsym">⯘ Proserpina</span>: Same namesake as asteroid 26, but otherwise no connection.
 (But yeah, dang.
 Given the myth, maybe that name should have been saved for an eccentric Kuiper belt object, like a comet or something.)
     - There's also  <span class="catsym">⯠ Cupido, ⯡ Hades, ⯢ Zeus, ⯣ Kronos, ⯤ Apollon, ⯥ Admetos, ⯦ Vulcanus, and ⯧ Poseidon </span>.
         - Most of those are just alternate names for gods that already had a planet or asteroid named after them.
-I do have to admit, however, that the symbols for Vulcanus and Poseidon are snazzy enough that I've included them up above as alternate symbols for Vulcan and Neptune.
+I do have to admit, however, that the symbol for Vulcanus is super snazzy.
         - The odd one out here is Admetos.
 His story is that Apollo loved this guy a lot, and so when he learned that Admetus was soon fated to die, Apollo convinced the fates to let someone else die in his place.
 But oh no, his wife Alcestis is the one who volunteers to die!
 Ironic tragedy!
 It all works out in the end because Heracles stops by, wrassles Thanatos into submission, and brings Alcestis back to the world of the living.
 - Star and comet <span class="catsym">★☆☄</span>.
 Eclipse and crescent thing <span class="catsym"><span class="catPUA"></span></span>